Model Formulation

 Historical runoff data is provided by ERA5, a global reanalysis product from the European Centre for Medium-Range Weather Forecasts (ECMWF). -

-Future runoff predictions are generated using the Integrated Forecasting System (IFS), also from ECMWF.
+Future runoff predictions are generated using the Integrated Forecasting System (IFS) from ECMWF.

 The runoff data from both ERA5 and IFS is converted into streamflow volumes using tools from the basininflow repository.